Team-Spoofemon/finding-joy/game/assets/story/scene4c.md

 JOY
 Here we go...

-*stage:* SLOTH comes in from the right.
+*stage:* DOPEY comes in from the right.

 ???
 Uh, hello?
 I think my dog is like, not okay and stuff?